 A special test drive with racing driver Christina Nielsen and the

-Christina Nielsen was fired up when she heard about our proposal of a special test drive: a day-long drive in the
+Christina Nielsen was excited when she heard about our proposal of a special test drive: a day-long drive in the

 Since 2015, she has raced in the GTD class at the IMSA WeatherTech SportsCar Championship (IWSC), the premier American sports car racing series.
-In her first year, she immediately finished second.
-In both years after, she was able to secure the drivers' titles.
-As the first woman in North America.
+In her first year, she finished second and in the following two years, she was the first women to secure the drivers' titles in North America.

 Her goals remain ambitious.
 In the long term, she wants to become a

 Aarhus has experienced a real boom in recent years.
 The city has developed into one of Scandinavia’s creative hotspots.
 Its universities attract the entrepreneurs of tomorrow, famous Danish and international companies have their headquarters in Aarhus.
 The population increases year on year.
 The city’s port has developed into the largest container port in Denmark and can also welcome cruise giants from all over the world.
-A change which can be seen in the city.
-Small, cosy, traditional Scandinavian-style houses alternate with modern architecture which represents the new Scandinavia with its clear style.
+A change which can be seen in the city; small, cosy, traditional Scandinavian-style houses alternate with modern architecture, which represents new Scandinavia with its clear style.
 A city that thrives on the power of contrasts.
 Just like the

 It combines loud and quiet, performance and efficiency.
 While Christina still makes the V8 of the

 In Aarhus, this type of mobility has long been part of everyday life.
 Charging pedestals for electric cars can be found all across the city.
-Even autonomous driving is no longer a vision of the future.
-At least in the car park.
+Autonomous driving is no longer a vision of the future, at least in the car park.
 The driver pulls the car into one of the parking bays and gets out – the rest is performed by robots in the basement.
 Christina is proud that the Danes are so open to progress.
 There are no dreamers at work here, but Scandinavian pragmatists with foresight and a clear vision.